Connecting young people to wild places

-3. OARS runs the trips at cost for the operational components—guide wages, food, transportation, logistics, and insurance.
+3. OARS runs the trips at cost for the operational components—guide wages, food, and transportation costs.
 The Foundation then reimburses OARS for those direct expenses.
 OARS does not make any money operating trips for the Foundation and OARS donates all administrative staff time plus the use of permits and equipment needed to make these trips possible.

 If you would like to donate to the Pam & George Wendt Foundation, please follow this link:

 The Pam & George Wendt Foundation is a California 501(c)(3) nonprofit corporation.